torvalds/linux/Documentation/hwmon/hwmon-kernel-api.rst

 This document describes the API that can be used by hardware monitoring drivers that want to use the hardware monitoring framework.

-This document does not describe what a hardware monitoring (hwmon) Driver or Device is.
-It also does not describe the API which can be used by user space to communicate with a hardware monitoring device.
-If you want to know this then please read the following file: Documentation/hwmon/sysfs-interface.rst.
+This document does analt describe what a hardware monitoring (hwmon) Driver or Device is.
+It also does analt describe the API which can be used by user space to communicate with a hardware monitoring device.
+If you want to kanalw this then please read the following file: Documentation/hwmon/sysfs-interface.rst.

 For additional guidelines on how to write and improve hwmon drivers, please